-7. Eye makeup remover
+5. Eye makeup remover

 A cotton ball dampened with baby oil takes care of eye shadow and eyeliner without irritating delicate skin.

-8. Temporary tattoo remover
+6. Temporary tattoo remover

 Did Junior come home from a birthday party festooned with garish superhero tats?
 Rub them off with a little baby oil.

-9. Nail polish frame
+7. Nail polish frame

-10. Cuticle oil
+8. Cuticle oil

-Sushmita Munda of the Makeup and Beauty blog uses baby oil on her hands when she gives herself a manicure.
+Sushmita Munda of the blog Makeup and Beauty uses baby oil on her hands when she gives herself a manicure.
 Sure, there’s a product called “cuticle oil,” but she never buys it.

-12. Massage unguent
+10. Massage unguent

-13. Earwax buildup fighter
+11. Earwax buildup fighter

-Let the water drain out, then dry your outer ear with a soft towel or a hair dryer.
+Tip your head to the side to let the water drain out, then dry your outer ear with a soft towel or a hair dryer.
 Note: If the situation doesn’t improve after a few such treatments, see a doctor.

-Did your hands swell up because of pregnancy or air travel?
+Did your hands swell because of pregnancy or air travel?
 Trickle a little baby oil on the puffy digit and gradually ease off the ring.

-If the pendant you inherited from Grandma is on a knotted chain, rub just a drop of oil onto the tangle, then pick it apart with a straight pin.
+If the pendant you inherited from Grandma is on a knotted chain, rub just a drop of oil onto the tangle, and then pick it apart with a straight pin.

 Got latex paint on your hands or arms after painting a room?
 It might rub right off, or it might embed itself in your knuckles and other skin folds.
 A post on Instructables.com recommends rubbing paint spatters with baby oil “in concentric circles from the outside in without applying too much pressure.”
 Wash the oil off with soap and water.